 Getting fed up with Windows’ sporadic and seemingly mindless updates?
 Time to roll up the sleeves and get dirty: https://www.easeus.com/todo-backup-resource/how-to-stop-windows-10-from-automatically-update.html

 Got any sweet suggestions of your own?
-Know of any awesome free apps which make life easier that i failed to mention?
+Know of any awesome workflow apps which make life easier that i failed to mention?
 Feel free to comment.